Reaction to Markit/CIPS UK construction PMI for January

-Martin Bennett, a Regional Director at The Vinden Partnership – a leading multi-disciplinary consultant company to the built environment commented: “The slowdown in the industry is, on the surface, disappointing but if we look closer the positivity about the coming 12 months from people within the industry is extremely high.
+Martin Bennett, a Regional Director of The Vinden Partnership – a leading multi-disciplinary consultant company to the built environment said: “The construction industry’s performance since September has seen confidence within the sector grow.